Therapy for Anxiety

 What About Panic Attacks?

 Panic attacks are sudden episodes of intense fear that trigger severe physical symptoms, even when there's no real danger.
-Symptoms can include:

 • Racing or pounding heart